A Q&A with Mare Street Studios designers, Frost Architects

 Would you like to see what Mare Street Studios could offer your business?
 Book your viewing today.

-Mare Street Studios offers fully furnished offices and studios in the beating heart of Hackney on Mare Street itself.
+Mare Street Studios offers uber-cool studios, available furnished or unfurnished with connectivity included on Mare Street itself.
 The inclusive pricing model means that everything you need is included in one monthly price.
 Find out more here.

 Please note that this interview took place before the Covid-19 outbreak.
 Since this piece was written, we have put in place a range of social distancing measures across all our business centres, to ensure that people can enjoy our spaces while putting their safety first.